AEC Awards

 - 2021- Kristina Block, Sam Houston State University, for “Professional sports and crime: do professional hockey games increase city-level crime rates?”

-- 2022- Kevin Petersen, George Mason University, for “Seeing is believing: the impact of body-worn cameras on court outcomes, a cluster-randomized controlled trial in Miami Beach.”
+- 2022- Kevin Petersen et al., George Mason University, for “Seeing is believing: the impact of body-worn cameras on court outcomes, a cluster-randomized controlled trial in Miami Beach.”

-- 2023- Justin L. Sola, University of California, Irvine, for “Making the call: how does perceived race affect desire to call the police?“
+- 2023- Justin L. Sola et al., University of California, Irvine, for “Making the call: how does perceived race affect desire to call the police?“